 It is also worth considering the fact that the Dartford Crossing would still be over capacity, even if LTC goes ahead, so there would still be more traffic than it is designed to take, so it is highly unlikely that the amount of incidents would reduce if the LTC goes ahead.

-HE are also always saying about how many electric vehicles there would be on the road by the time LTC opens (if it goes ahead).
+NH are also always saying about how many electric vehicles there would be on the road by the time LTC opens (if it goes ahead).
 How will EVs cope in such scenarios?
 How long until they need to be charged and where would be available to charge?
 If EVs run out of power then think of the additional impacts to lane closures etc whilst they wait for roadside assistance.
+Plus if more people are driving EVs because they think they are cleaner and greener, congestion is likely to worsen.

 As we mentioned at the start of this update, if the LTC goes ahead, when there are incidents at either crossing it would result in absolute chaos, congestion and pollution as there would not be adequate connections for traffic to migrate.
 Remember these are some of the most obvious issues, we all know how the congestion spreads when there are incidents.